farhad0085/drf-2fa/docs/configuration.md

 # Configuration

-In your django `settings` module, add following settings.
+To set up `DRF 2FA` in your Django project, add the following settings to your settings.py module:

 ```python
 DRF_2FA_SETTINGS = {